smiakchilo/aem-crash-course/lessons/2.11/part1.md

 </plugin>
 ```

-All this plugin (or a similar one) does is composes the `MANIFEST.MF` file and, optionally puts additional resources into the JAR file.
+All this plugin (or a similar one) does is composes the `MANIFEST.MF` file and, optionally, puts additional resources into the JAR file.

-Uou can later find `MANIFEST.MF` in the compiled JAR file under the _target_ folder:
+You can find `MANIFEST.MF` in the compiled JAR file under the _target_ folder:

 ![MANIFEST.MF file location](./img/manifest-mf-location.png)

-... and it goes like this:
+... and it reads like this:
 ```
 Manifest-Version: 1.0
 Created-By: Apache Maven Bundle Plugin